Lattices generated by Chip Firing Game models: criteria and recognition algorithm: Introduction

-In \cite{Mag03}, to prove $D \subsetneq L(ASM)$, the author studied simple CFGs on directed acyclic graphs (DAGs) and showed that such a CFG is equivalent to a CFG on an undirected graph.
-It is natural to study CFGs on DAGs which are not necessary to be simple.
+In \cite{Mag03}, to prove $\rm{D \subsetneq L(ASM)}$ the author studied simple CFGs on directed acyclic graphs (DAGs) and showed that such a CFG is equivalent to a CFG on an undirected graph.
+It is natural to study CFGs on DAGs which are not necessarily simple.
 Again our method is applicable to this model and we show that any CFG on a DAG is equivalent to a simple CFG on a DAG.
-As a corollary, the class of lattices generated by CFGs on DAGs is strictly included in $L(ASM)$.
-We also give a full characterization for the class of lattices generated by this model.
+As a corollary, the class of lattices generated by CFGs on DAGs is strictly included in ${\rm L(ASM)}$.
+We also give a necessary and sufficient condition for the class of lattices generated by this model.

-Section \ref{second section} gives some preliminary definitions, notations and results on lattice and Chip Firing game.
-Sections \ref{third section},\ref{fourth section} and \ref{fifth section} are devoted to giving full characterizations on three classes of lattices generated by CFGs on general graphs, undirected graphs and directed acyclic graphs respectively.
-In the conclusion, we give some open projects which are in our interest for coming works.
+Section \ref{second section} gives some preliminary definitions, notations and results on lattice and Chip Firing games.
+In Sections \ref{third section}, \ref{fourth section} and \ref{fifth section} we study the properties of three classes of lattices generated by CFGs on general graphs, undirected graphs and directed acyclic graphs, respectively.
+These sections are devoted to necessary and sufficient criteria for determining which class of lattices a given ULD lattice belongs to.
+In the conclusion we give some open problems which are currently in our interests.